 What To Do When a Loved One Passes Away

-When you are ready, but not a day sooner, Margolis advises meeting with an attorney to review the steps necessary to administer the will.
+When you are ready, you should meet with an attorney to review the steps necessary to administer the will.
 While the exact rules of estate planning differ from state to state, the key actions include:

 - File the will and petition in probate court in order to be appointed executor.

 - Collect the assets.
 This means that you need to find out about everything the deceased owned and file a list of inventory with the court.

 - Pay the bills and taxes.
 If an estate tax return is due, it must be filed within nine months of the date of death.

 - Distribute property to the heirs.
 Generally, executors do not pay out all of the estate assets until the period for creditors to make claims runs out which can be as long as a year.

 - Finally, you must file an account with the court listing any income to the estate since the date of death and all expenses and estate distributions.

 While some of these steps can be avoided through trusts or joint ownership arrangements, whoever is left in charge still has to pay all debts, file tax returns and distribute the property to the rightful heirs.
 For more information about an executor's duties, go here: https://www.elderlawanswers.com/what-is-required-of-an-executor-6434.